suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 protected field in the COSE_Encrypt structure and a second one in the COSE_recipient structure.
-The 'protected' field in the Enc_structure, see {{cddl-enc-aeskw}}, refers to the content of the protected field from the COSE_Encrypt structure, not to the protected field of the COSE_recipient structure.
+The 'protected' field in the Enc_structure, see {{cddl-enc-aeskw}}, refers to the content of the protected field from the COSE_Encrypt structure.

 The value of the external_aad is set to null.